-- FedEx Express package and freight standard list rates will increase an average of 4.9% for U.S., U.S. export and U.S. import services
+- FedEx Express package and freight standard list rates will increase an average of 4.9 percent for U.S., U.S. export and U.S. import services

-- FedEx Ground and FedEx Home Delivery standard list rates will increase an average of 4.9%
+- FedEx Ground and FedEx Home Delivery standard list rates will increase an average of 4.9 percent

 - FedEx International Premium® rates will increase